Informatievlaanderen/VSDS-LDES-E2E-testing/tests/009.server-multi-level-fragment-ldes/README.md

 # LDES Server Can Fragment an LDES Using Geospatial Fragmentation
-The test verifies that the LDES Server can fragment an LDES using multiple levels (e.g. first geospatially and then time-based).
+The test verifies that the LDES Server can fragment an LDES using multiple levels (e.g. first geospatially and then paginated).
 It uses a context containing a (LDES Server) simulator serving the fragments, a workflow containing the LDES Client and a http sender and the LDES Server backed by a data store (mongodb).

 The test data set consists of a single file containing [six member](./data/six-members.jsonld).
 This data set is used:
 * to demonstrate the geospatial bucketizer's ability to correctly create (multiple) buckets for a given member based on the configured property,